VoidedContact/Kerfur-Desktop-Companion/README.md

 Notice from Developer: It's very basic, very bare bones.
 You can choose red, blue, or pink colors.
-It can mewoReach out if you have any suggestions!
+It can meow and blink.
+Reach out if you have any suggestions!

 Todo List:
 1. Pet function